panaverse/panaverse.github.io/README.md

-# Designing and Developing Web3 and Metaverse Experiences: Getting Ready for 5 Billion Users and a Market of $13 Trillion
+# Certified Web3 and Metaverse Developer: Getting Ready for 5 Billion Users and a Market of $13 Trillion

 The internet is undoubtedly the most significant technological development in human history.
 Although the industry has progressed immensely since its inception, we are just scratching the surface of what it can do for us.
 Web3 and metaverse technologies improves the internet as we know it today by adding innovative new features and enhancements.
 The metaverse reimagines the frontend, and web3 the backend of the web.
 Web 3.0 and the Metaverse will work together and complement each other in the future.
 Whereas Web 3.0 is primarily concerned with who will own and rule the internet of the future, the metaverse concept is concerned with how users will interact with it.
 When the metaverse world would come to fruition, it may be centralised (as in Web 2.0), decentralised (as in Web 3.0), or a hybrid of the two.
 In any case, it is likely that the world will be powered by NFTs (i.e. unique tokens).